Esri/esri-loader/README.md

 Otherwise you'll want to follow the [Install](#install) and [Usage](#usage) instructions below to use this library directly in your application.

+See the [Examples](#examples) section below for links to applications that use the above wrappers and/or this library directly.

 **NOTE**: For Angular 1, use [angular-esri-map](https://github.com/Esri/angular-esri-map), which is actually where the code in this library was originally extracted from.

-For links to applications that use the above wrappers and/or this library see the [Examples](#examples) section below.

 ## Install
 ```bash